 The low power drain typically allows our data acquisition systems to be powered by solar panels and batteries.
 If 110/220-Vac power, vehicle power, or external 12-Vdc batteries are available, you can use those as well.
 Nonvolatile data storage and battery-backed clock ensure data capture and integrity.

 The versatility of our systems begins with sensor compatibility—they can measure virtually every commercially available sensor—allowing them to be used in a variety of ways for a variety of measurements.
-For example, the a CR1000 can be used in slope stability, water quality, or equipment performance applications.
+For example, a CR1000 can be used in slope stability, water quality, or equipment performance applications.
 Typical sensors that can be used include:

 Because our dataloggers have many channel types and programmable inputs, all of these sensor types can be measured by one datalogger.
 Channel types include analog (single-ended and differential), pulse counters, switched excitation, continuous analog output, digital I/O, and anti-aliasing filter.
 Using switched or continuous excitation channels, our dataloggers provide excitation for ratiometric bridge measurements.